 Centers Of Excellence

-philatelic researchers access to domain experts in a wide range of scientific disciplines including color science, paper and ink chemistry, spectroscopy and many other state-of-the-art technologies.
+In addition to strategic alliances with major philatelic organizations in the U.S. and abroad, IAP is creating "Centers of Excellence" at universities to allow philatelic researchers access to domain experts in a wide range of scientific disciplines including color science, paper and ink chemistry, spectroscopy and many other state-of-the-art technologies.
+Please see the Center of Excellence Agreement

 Note: Terms and Conditions of the Center of Excellence Agreement are subject to change.
 Contact IAP for additional details.